GustavoCostaW/ngc-pagination/README.md

 ![](http://g.recordit.co/a40l3UuTQe.gif)

 Cool!
-With your `BehaviorSubject` you can emit events and the `ngc-pagination` will react the property changes.
+Now your `BehaviorSubject` you can emit events and the `ngc-pagination` will react the property changes.

 You can change the `currentPage` anytime